 The Threefold Charter School will hire a certified ESE specialist who will implement and oversee ESE services for children with special needs.
 Currently in our initial budget this is listed as a half-time position, however, this could increase to full-time based upon need.
 The ESE specialist will be responsible for providing direct small group and individual instructional services to students, maintaining all required paperwork in special files including IEPs, reports, assessments/evaluations, consulting/communicating with class teachers, the administrator, support staff, and parents, and providing professional development as needed to teachers and support staff.
 However, the Threefold Charter School also intends to contract with an ESE Liaison from the county to provide general ESE administrative support services.
 ESE staffing What are the targeted goals and growth percentage in (E.)?
 (Page 85) Besides the part or full-time ESE specialist who will be hired, the Threefold Charter School will contract on a part-time basis for the following related services: speech/language, occupational therapy, physical therapy, psychologist, social worker, or mental health professional.
 The committee has concerns as to whether a consultant can manage all of the responsibilities detailed in the school plan.
-(Page 85 - 86) The applicant does not demonstrate a clear and thorough understanding of the requirements to meet the needs of SWD.
+(Page 85 - 86) The goals are to have the students progress at appropriate levels.
+This will be demonstrated with at least a 10% annual increase demonstrating learning gains on the reading/math test.
+The committee is concerned that the applicant does not specify levels of service or staffing for ESE beyond the part time specialist mentioned in the proposal.
+The applicant does not demonstrate a clear and thorough understanding of the requirements to meet the needs of SWD.
 Need further elaboration and specificity.
-The goals are to have the students progress at appropriate levels.
-This will be demonstrated with at least a 10% annual increase demonstrating learning gains on the reading/math test.
-Answered above The committee is concerned that the applicant does not specify levels of service or staffing for ESE beyond the part time specialist mentioned in the proposal.
-The application is unclear and contradictory with regard to the levels of ESE services to be provided.
+Answered above The application is unclear and contradictory with regard to the levels of ESE services to be provided.
 On Pg 82 the applicant appears to offer a "one size fits all" continuum of placements where all SWD will be serviced in a general education classroom, with unspecified "alternative settings a short basis" as the only alternative.
-In the same paragraph the applicant states that the school is obligated to provide a full continuum of services.
+In the same paragraph the applicant Answered above states that the school is obligated to provide a full continuum of services.
 Please clarify.
-(Page 124, Budget Appendix B) Answered above Answered above The applicants plan for ESE staffing is unclear with regard to the number of ESE staff to be employed based on projected enrollment and whether those staff will be full time direct employees or part time contracted services.
+(Page 124, Budget Appendix B) Answered above The applicants plan for ESE staffing is unclear with regard to the number of ESE staff to be employed based on projected enrollment and whether those staff will be full time direct employees or part time contracted services.
 It is also unclear whether the same staff will provide direct instruction and compliance services.
 Please clarify.
 (Page 85 - 86) Answered above